TyruswooStudio/Tyruswoo_AltimitMovement-MZ/README.md

 **v0.6.1** - 8/30/2023
 - This plugin is now free and open source under the [MIT license](https://opensource.org/license/mit/).

+**v0.7.0** - 3/8/2024
+- Integrated fixes by VeLee et al, including a fix to the bug where multiple touch events sometimes triggered at once.

 > **Remember, only you can build your dreams!**
 >
 > *Tyruswoo*